Roc-k/Discord-Bot/README.md

 If you want to use the bot and don't want the verify feature (it's very server specific), just comment out the line add_verify(bot, servers) in rob_ot.py
+You will also need to configure your user and admin roles, which is doable if you have one of the following roles:
+ ["admin", "owner", "Admin", "Owner"], or edit the servers.json file directly

 If you want to fork(or want me to think about adding specific features), let me know, I'd love to hear your thoughts on the bot